WebOrigami/japan-hike-ebook/ReadMe.md

-This project explores using the [Origami](https://weborigami.org/language) language to create an ebook in the [EPUB](https://en.wikipedia.org/wiki/EPUB) format: a travel diary of a month-long hike across Japan in 2023.
+This project hosts an ebook travelogue of a month-long hike across Japan in 2023.

 ## Download the book